Skip to main content

 note

-Also visibility:hidden; hides an element but it still affect the layout.
+Also visibility:hidden; hides an element but it still affects the layout.